 First and foremost, it is NOT a gluten free flour.
 Therefore, if you’re very sensitive/allergic to gluten, you shouldn’t use it.
 FiberFlour actually contains wheat gluten, which is obtained by separating the gluten from wheat and discarding the latter.
 You can read more about it HERE.

-Secondly, it is made up of some dubious ingredients that I normally run a mile from.
+Secondly, it is made up of certain ingredients that I would normally run a mile from.
 The listed ingredients are: oat bran, golden linseed meal, wheat gluten, resistant wheat starch, oat fibre, wheat fibre, inulin, polydextrin, guar gum & HPMC (E464), Vitamin C.

-Lastly, none of the ingredients are GMO free or organic.
+Lastly, none of the ingredients are listed as being GMO free or organic.

 To conclude: I get it.
 Low carb flours just don’t function like wheat, so to make spongy and well-risen bakes, without using wheat, manufacturers have to broaden their horizons and seek alternatives.
 FiberFlour is a new product on the market, and still in the development stage (although it’s already available for purchase on Amazon).
-I really hope that the creators will fine-tune it, source better ingredients and thus make it more appealing to naturalist foodies like me.
+I really hope that the creators will fine-tune it, source better ingredients, find organic sources, and thus make it more appealing to naturalist foodies like me.

 Is FiberFlour a good flour?